Cholle13/Pokemon-Go/README.md

 Ben -
 Luke -  Spearhead documentation (flowchart and user manual)
 Parakh -
-Chris - Draw pokemon and backgrounds figure out how to set up SDL
+Chris - Draw pokemon and backgrounds figure out how to set up SDL  (HAS WORKING PLOTTER)
 Josh -  Moral Manager/Encouragement coordinator.

 ## Things that need to be done